 Morag-Anne Borwick

-This meeting is being recorded in Zoom with the consent of the Chair and in the full knowledge of all participating parties.
-Any such recordings must be destroyed when no longer required to serve the sole interests of the charity.
+This meeting was advised to be being recorded by the Administrator with the consent of the Chair and in the full knowledge of all participating parties.
+All such recordings are destroyed when no longer required to serve the sole interests of the charity.

 MINUTES